 Are you hitting a wall in your work day?
 Finding it difficult to concentrate in your makeshift home office?
-Does your body ache because it misses your fancy ergonomic office chair that is sitting unused at your desk at work?
+Or are you getting easily distracted by your coworkers in the office?

 You might need a good stretch.
 Seriously.
 Daily stretching can do wonders for your body as well as your mind.

-And making stretching a regular part of your day prevents you from sitting too long, which can lead too a host of issues.
+And making stretching a regular part of your day prevents you from sitting too long, which can lead to a host of issues.

 Stretching improves your flexibility and helps prevent injuries when doing physical activity.
 If you dive into exercise – minor or major – without proper stretching, you might find yourself with a painful pulled muscle.